H offsets and G43

 How to use a G43 code

-The G43 code is used in a CNC program to account for the tool length.
-Without a G43 code, you would need to create a new program every time you wanted to run the same part with a different tool.
+It matters because without a G43 code, you would need to create a new program every time you wanted to run the same part with a different tool.

 This allows any number of tools to be used in the same program as long as your controller stores enough offset values and those offset values have been entered correctly.